 Yamaha brand instruments are known for their consistency, and when you’re talking about a beginning player, consistency is key to a well-developed technique.
 The sound of this piano is also fantastic, producing an excellent imitation of an acoustic instrument, with the full range of dynamic possibilities you would find in a string-and-hammer piano.
 The scaled graded hammer action in the 88 fully weighted keys gives this keyboard a feel and resonance virtually indistinguishable from an acoustic piano.
 The split and dual mode allow a teacher to play along with the student during lessons, while the recording and accompaniment features are very helpful for independent practice.
 This is one of the best digital pianos for beginners period.

 When you think of Casio, you probably think of those toy keyboards you played with as a kid.
 You might not know Casio makes grown up keyboards, too, with the same excellent sound and versatile features as other high-end piano makers.
-The ebony and ivory textured keys, along with the scaled hammer action, effectively emulate the acoustic playing experience.
-At only twenty pounds, this Casio is one of the lightest and most truly portable digital pianos with a full keyboard.
-The PX150 has great features for the piano student, including a duet mode and two separate headphone jacks so students can practice and take lessons in relative silence—eliciting a sigh of relief from parents of budding pianists.
+The ebony and ivory textured keys, along with the tri-sensor scaled hammer action, effectively emulate the acoustic playing experience.
+At only 25 pounds, this Casio is one of the lightest and most truly portable digital pianos with a full keyboard.
+The PX160 has great features for the piano student, with two separate headphone jacks on the front, so you can practice at any time without disturbing anyone—eliciting a sigh of relief from parents of budding pianists.
 This is easily one of the best pianos to learn on.

 This Japanese company was founded in 1927 as an acoustic piano maker.
 Since adding digital pianos to their line, Kawai strives to give them the same quality sound as you can find in their acoustics, and with the MP7 they succeed beautifully.
 This keyboard has an excellent response at all dynamic levels, with weighted keys giving it a touch very similar to Kawai’s acoustic models.
 Unlike some digital keyboards, the cabinet on the MP7 is designed to look like an actual piano, down to the height of the keys relative to the piano’s top and the realistic response from the accompanying pedal.